 - 1. "Run" wf.msc to open Windows Firewall with Advanced Security. - 2.
-In the tree, highlight Inbound Rules, and then from the main menu select Action, and then New Rule to open the New Inbound Rule Wizard. - 3.
+In the tree, highlight Inbound Rules, and then from the main menu select Action, and thenNew Rule to open the New Inbound Rule Wizard. - 3.
 On Rule Type screen, select the Custom option, and click Next. - 4.
 On Program screen, select All Programs option, and click Next. - 5.
-On Protocol and Ports screen, set Protocol Type to UDP; Local Port to Specific Ports to 500, and then click Next.
+On Protocol and Ports screen, set Protocol Type to TCP or UDP; Local Port to Specific Ports to the specific port numbers (53104 for TCP and 500 for UDP), and then click Next.